randyrossi/vicii-kawari/doc/REGISTERS.md

     Sequential read/writes will auto increment/decrement the address as above.

-## Block Copy
+## DMA Functions

-You can perform high speed block copy operations by setting the vmem port 1 and 2 functions to COPYSRC/FILL and COPYDST/FILLVAL respectively.
-NOTE: Both port 1 and 2 must be configured for COPY/FILL function.
+You can perform high speed copy/fill operations by setting the vmem port 1 and 2 functions to DMA.
+NOTE: Both port 1 and 2 must be configured for DMA.

 Register       | Meaning
 ---------------|--------------